 You don't need to do anything.
 Your cover amount and premiums will increase as described above and we'll update your Direct Debit with your new premium.
-In the event of a claim, the amount of cover will continue as described above.
-This will not apply if you declined the increase to the amount of cover in the future.

 - Decline the increase

 When we notify you of an increase, we will also give you the option to decline the increase.
 You'll need to let us know before the deadline on the letter or email.
 We'll include instructions on how to do this.